JDT0wn/Jeff_T/README.md

 ## Objective

-My journey into computer technology has led me to develop a passion for networking and cybersecurity, and I am now eager to transition into this field, specifically looking to become a Security Analyst!
+My journey into computer technology has sparked a strong passion for networking and cybersecurity.
+I'm now actively pursuing a career transition into the IT industry, with a focused goal of becoming a Security Analyst, where I can apply my technical skills and continue to grow within the cybersecurity
 ## Labs

 | Lab                                          | Associated Project         |